mixelpixel/Lambda-University/BrownBag/readme.md

 ### Useful tools for analysis
   1. Backus-Naur form and Extended BNF
     - context-free grammar
-    - but basically like what we do in programming when we think of how an expression will get reduced to a true or false value, or how a variable is used in a way that it gets evaluated into a value.
+    - but basically like what we do in programming when we think of how an expression will get reduced to true or false, or, how a variable is used in a way that it gets evaluated into a value.
+    - Mostly it's just a way of abstracting the logical form of a sentence or an expression into the parts which can be built upon, or, reducing grammar from the actual arguments used into the types of parameters so that similar senteces or alogrithms may be implemented.
-    - another example is how I broke down the translation of philosophy into "respect for obtaining knowledge" ;)
+    - another example is how I broke down the translation of philosophy into "respect for obtaining knowledge"
   2. Truth Tables & logical form devoid of semantic context (i.e. just syntax)
-    - operands (the terms of an expression) and operators, e.g. (p & q)
+    - operands (the terms of an expression) and operators, e.g. (p or q where p and q are the operands and "or" the operator).
+    - It may be true or false the "Brad and Angelina are divorced" or "p".
+    - It may be true or false that "the earth is ~93 million miles from the sun" or "q"
+    - So how do we evaluate a sentence which uses more than one knowledge claim? e.g. (p and q) or (p or q)?
     - how do we evaluate the results of all the possible combinations of whether p is true or false and whether q is true or false?
+    - A: we abstract the claims into symbols and examine all possible combinations in binary terms of true/false (or on/off if you prefer)
       1. and &&
         - T & T ---> T
         - T & F ---> F